 In order to advance the fidelity of Earth system models, there is ongoing need to improve physical process representation (complexity) as well as model resolution.
 At the same time, computing capabilities continue to advance and computer architectures are becoming increasingly complex.
-These computational advances present both a challenge and opportunity for Earth system modeling research, and there is need for the combined skill-set of computational and climate/Earth/atmospheric sciences, in order to design and optimize model codes with methods that can effectively utilize the evolution and advances of computer systems.
+These computational advances present both a challenge and opportunity for Earth system modeling research, and there is need for the combined skill-set of computational and climate/Earth system sciences, in order to design and optimize model codes with methods that can effectively utilize the evolution and advances of computer systems.
 Candidates for this topic should be developing new algorithms or computational methods for Earth system model codes that will both advance Earth system science and be designed to effectively and efficiently utilize emerging generations of Leadership class computers.
+Background in both software engineering and one area of earth system sciences is desired but not required.
+Please refer to climate modeling site (https://climatemodeling.science.energy.gov/) for more information on the program and funded projects.